 In its submittal of the amendment of this provision, the WVDEP stated that the amendment is to comply with the required program amendment codified in the Federal regulations at 30 CFR 948.16(jjjjj).
 The requirement at 30 CFR 948.16(jjjjj) provides that CSR 38-2-7.5.j.3.A be amended by adding an "E" horizon.
+The Federal definition of "topsoil" at 30 CFR 701.5 provides that topsoil is the A and E soil horizon layers of the four master soil horizons, which include the A, E, B and C horizons.
+The State added the "E" horizon to its definition of topsoil at 7.5.j.3.A to be consistent with the State's definition of topsoil at CSR 38-2-2.127 and the Federal definition at 30 CFR 701.5.
+We find that the amendment satisfies the required program amendment codified in the Federal regulations at 30 CFR 948.16(jjjjj), and it can be removed.
+The amendment is approved.

 kk.
 CSR 38-2-7.5.j.3.B.
-This provision concerns the recovery and use of soil on Homestead areas, and is amended by deleting the exception that is stated in the first sentence.
+This provision concerns the recovery and use of soil on Homestead areas, and it is amended by deleting the exception that is stated in the first sentence.
 As amended, Subsection 7.5.j.3.B provides as follows: